mikeizbicki/lab-transactions/README.md

 ```
 $ sh scripts/integrity_check.sh
 ```
-You should see that the sum of the balances is non-zero, and that the check fails.

 This is because your `transfer_funds` method is not atomic.
 If the python process is killed while it is the middle of this function, then only some of the UPDATE/INSERT commands will take effect and not others.